thestalkers/policies/com/github/docs/pt-site-policy-privacy-policies-github-candidate-privacy-policy.md

-Política de Privacidade do Candidato do GitHub - GitHub Docs
+Política de Privacidade do Candidato do GitHub - Documentos do GitHub

 [Skip to main content](#main-content)